torvalds/linux/Documentation/admin-guide/workload-tracing.rst

 ====================================

 Before we can get started we will show you how to get your system ready.
-We assume that you have a Linux distribution running on a physical system or a virtual machine.
+We assume that you have a GNU/Linux distribution running on a physical system or a virtual machine.
 Most distributions will include strace command.
-Let’s install other tools that aren’t usually included to build Linux kernel.
+Let’s install other tools that aren’t usually included to build GNU/Linux kernel.
 Please note that the following works on Debian based distributions.
-You might have to find equivalent packages on other Linux distributions.
+You might have to find equivalent packages on other GNU/Linux distributions.

-Install tools to build Linux kernel and tools in kernel repository. scripts/ver_linux is a good way to check if your system already has the necessary tools::
+Install tools to build GNU/Linux kernel and tools in kernel repository. scripts/ver_linux is a good way to check if your system already has the necessary tools::